rodrigoalvesvieira/microtext.js/README.md

   * Rodrigo Alves Vieira - rodrigovieira1994 [at] gmail [dot] com - http://www.rodrigoalvesvieira.com

+## Contributions

+You can contribute to Microtext.js by adding new text processing/helper functions or by improving the existing ones as well as fixing eventual bugs.
+In any case, your contribution is totally welcome.

+Refer to [this blog post] if you don't know how to proceed before sending a Pull Request.

 ## Licence

 Copyright (c) 2012 Rodrigo Alves Vieira. http://www.rodrigoalvesvieira.com/